Cinnamon Roll Breakfast Casserole

 For the full set of directions, please scroll down to the recipe card below, but here is a brief overview:

-- Preheat oven to 375F and Grease a 9×13 pan.
+- Preheat your oven to 375°F and grease a 9×13 baking dish.

 How to serve cinnamon roll casserole bake: